alex001xx/pruebas/README.md

         if Saved.AutoClickerEnabled then SetAutoClicker(true) end
         if Saved.NoFallDamageEnabled then SetNoFallDamage(true) end
         if Saved.AntiAFKEnabled then SetAntiAFK(true) end
-        if Saved.AimbotEnabled then SetAimbot(true) end
-        if Saved.KillAuraEnabled then SetKillAura(true) end
-        if Saved.TeamCheckEnabled~=nil then TeamCheckEnabled = Saved.TeamCheckEnabled end
+        if Saved.AntiExplosionEnabled then SetAntiExplosion(true) end
         if Saved.FreezePositionEnabled and RootPart then pcall(function() RootPart.Anchored=true end); FreezePositionEnabled=true end
         if Saved.NoFrictionEnabled~=nil then NoFrictionEnabled=Saved.NoFrictionEnabled end
         if Saved.NoPushEnabled~=nil then NoPushEnabled=Saved.NoPushEnabled end